colenzo/ProtoForge/02_ADAPTATION_LOOP.md

 - Updated `src/core/orchestrator.py` to utilize the enhanced `nexus_manager` and log Nexus check results with detailed parameters.
 - Created `cli.py` to provide a basic command-line interface for interacting with the Project Genesis API.
 - Added `requests` to `requirements.txt` as a dependency for the CLI.
+- Created `src/core/lumen_analyzer.py` to simulate Lumen Protocol's log analysis and adaptation loop updates.
+- Updated `src/core/knowledge_logger.py` to send logs to the simulated store in `lumen_analyzer.py`.
+- Integrated `run_lumen_feedback_loop` into `src/main.py` to run as a background task on application startup.
 **Learned:** [Key insights]
 **Blockers:** [Current challenges]
 **KPIs:** [Metric updates]